-What do Muslims do online?
-Plot suicide bombings and complain about presumptuous women who demand the right to vote?
-Mohamed El-Fatatry knew better.
-An Egyptian who grew up in the United Arab Emirates and came to Finland to study technology, Mohamed knew that most young Muslims were like anyone else in the Western world.
+Mohamed El-Fatatry, an Egyptian who grew up in the United Arab Emirates and came to Finland to study technology, knew that most young Muslims were like anyone else in the Western world.
 To demonstrate, at the age of twenty-one he created Muxlim, which became the largest Muslim lifestyle network in the world.

 Mohamed 2.0: Disruption Manifesto is his story of what happened in the private corridors of Muxlim, Inc. and what he plans for the future.